Blend Your Data

 - Dot notation.
 Any field referenced in the calculation that belongs to another data source refers to its data source using dot notation.
 (In the images below, for the calculation built in Sample - Superstore, the Sales Target field becomes [Sales.Targets].[Sales Target].
 When the calculation is built in Sales Targets, the Sales field becomes [Sample - Superstore].[Sales].)

 - These are equivalent versions of the same calculation built in each data source.
 In both cases, this is SUM(Sales) / SUM(Sales Target).

 In addition to handling calculations slightly differently, there are some limitations on secondary data sources.
 You may not be able to sort by a field from a secondary data source, and action filters may not work as expected with blended data.
 For more information, see Other data blending issues.

-For example, in a blend of transactional and quota data, a geographic field might be the desired the linking field so you can analyse a region's quota and performance towards that quota.
+For example, in a blend of transactional and quota data, a geographic field might be the desired linking field so you can analyse both quota and performance towards that quota for the same region.